rubyworks/facets/README.md

 to load Ruby's library first, as the Facets' library will do that automatically.

-For example, normally one load Ruby's OpenStruct class via:
+For example, normally one loads Ruby's OpenStruct class via:

     require 'ostruct'